icmx/linux-guides/source/2-components/11-shell.md

 # Will print something like: "/usr/local/bin:/usr/sbin:/sbin:/bin"
 ```

-When someone enters a command, e.g. `ping example.org`, all the text up to first space (i.e. `ping`) will be used to search in `$PATH` directories – and if file with such name exists, then it will be executed.
-If there are two files with the same name, e.g. `/usr/local/bin/ping` and `/bin/ping`, then file from first `$PATH` entry will be executed (i.e., `/usr/local/bin` has higher priority for current `$PATH` case).
+When someone enters a command, e.g. `ls /home/curly`, all the text up to first space (i.e. `ls`) will be used to search in `$PATH` directories – and if file with such name exists, then it will be executed.
+If there are two files with the same name, e.g. `/usr/local/bin/ls` and `/bin/ls`, then file from first `$PATH` entry will be executed (i.e., `/usr/local/bin` has higher priority for current `$PATH` case).

 One can add a custom executable files directory by appending `$PATH` value at any time: